alexeilebedev/gutenpass/README.md

 ~~~

 ## Tutorial
-To create your own language file
-and generate a random string from it.
-We'll use Cervantes' Don Quijote,
+Let's create a new language file and generate a random string from it.
-in original spanish, as input:
+We'll use Cervantes' Don Quijote, in original Spanish, as input:
 ~~~
 curl -s http://www.gutenberg.org/cache/epub/2000/pg2000.txt > x
 ./makelang x -token digram -minfreq 10 -minword 5 > y